nkossally/seven-letters/README.md

 ### 2.3 Out of Scope

-Some features of the board game Scrabble are out of scope for this project’s MVP.
-These features may be considered for future implementations.
+One feature of the board game Scrabble, blank tiles, is out of scope for this project’s MVP.
-Add blank tiles.
-Blank tiles can stand in for any letter and are worth no points.

 ## Section 3 – System Architecture